 From the chart to the left, at 3,000 feet of altitude, the maximum permissible equivalent venting length is 26 feet.
+Therefore this would be an acceptable installation with no need to change the combustion blower fan.

-However, if the same unit (EVL 13) was to be installed an altitude of 9,000 feet above sea level, the installation would no longer be acceptable and the equivalent vent length of the pipe would have to be reduced for proper unit operation.
+However, if the same unit (EVL 13)was to be installed an altitude of 9,000 feet above sea level, the installation would no longer be acceptable and the equivalent vent length of the pipe would have to be reduced for proper unit operation.

-- Long runs of flex or PL vent pipe installed directly vertical from the flue stub may require more frequent cleaning due to fly ash falling off inside and collecting directly above the combustion blower outlet. - 4" stainless steel flex vent piping is only allowed for use in masonry fireplaces and chimneys or factory built woodburning fireplaces with Class A metal chimneys. - All pellet vent pipe must be secured together either by means provided by the pipe manufacturer or by 3 screws at each joint. - Use only the specified venting components.
-Use of any other components will void the product warranty and may pose a hazard. - Do Not Install a Flue Damper In The Exhaust Venting System of This Appliance. - DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - Simpson DuraVent PelletVent Pro Harman®Adapter Part #3PVP-ADHB and PelletVent Pro Harman®Adapter Increaser Part #3PVPX4ADHB are highly recommended to be installed on the starter collar to insure a proper pipe connection to the unit. - INSTALL VENT AT CLEARANCES SPECIFIED BY THE VENT MANUFACTURER. - Use silicone to create an effective vapor barrier at the location where the chimney or outside air ducting passes through to the exterior of the structure.
+- Long runs of flex or PL vent pipe installed directly vertical from the flue stub may require more frequent cleaning due to fly ash falling off inside and collecting directly above the combustion blower outlet. - 4" stainless steel flex vent piping is only allowed for use in masonry fireplaces and chimneys or factory built woodburning fireplaces with Class A metal chimneys. - All pellet vent pipe must be secured together either by means provided by pipe manufacturer or by 3 screws at each joint. - Use only the specified venting components.
+Use of any other components will void the product warranty and may pose a hazard. - Do Not Install a Flue Damper In The Exhaust Venting System of This Appliance. - DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - Simpson DuraVent PelletVent Pro Harman®Adapter Part #3PVP-ADHB and PelletVent Pro Harman®Adapter Increaser Part #3PVPX4ADHB are highly recommended to be installed on the starter collar to insure a proper pipe connection to the unit. - INSTALL VENT AT CLEARANCES SPECIFIED BY THE VENT MANUFACTURER - Use silicone to create an effective vapor barrier at the location where the chimney or outside air ducting passes through to the exterior of the structure